ohlphi/Getting-and-Cleaning-Data/README.md

 * Start R and set the directory to your directory folder.
 * Source the script in `run_analysis.R` in R: `source("run_analysis.R")`
 * Type in the command in R: `runThis()`.
 When doing this the UCI HAR Dataset folder will be downloaded to the directory with its files.
-* The independent tidy data set, `mean_data.txt`, will be created when running "runThis()" and saved in the directory folder, using the files in the UCI HAR Dataset.
+* The independent tidy data set, `mean_data.txt`, will be created when running `runThis()` and saved in the directory folder, using the files in the UCI HAR Dataset.

 ###ADDITIONAL INFORMATION